Three things we learned from the Seahawks’ 20-10 victory over the Cardinals

 Another week, another stout performance from the Seahawks defense.

-Rookie Devon Witherspoon and veteran Jamal Adams were flying all over the field, and the Seahawks held the Cardinals to 249 yards of total offense.
+Rookie Devon Witherspoon and veteran Jamal Adams were flying all over the field, and the Seahawks held the Cardinals to 249 yards of total offense — the third straight opponent the Seahawks have held to less than 250.

 The Seahawks sacked Josh Dobbs four times and knocked down eight of his passes, limiting the Arizona QB to 146 yards through the air.